wicked-kiD/varnava/src/content/blog/results-2023/results-2023.md

 ### Music

-This year was rich in concerts; I attended amazing shows by SlipKnot, Nick Cave, and Enter Shikari.
+This year was rich in concerts.
+I attended amazing shows by SlipKnot, Nick Cave, and Enter Shikari.
 Surprisingly, I made a couple of music discoveries, which is rare for me.
 Now, they don't leave my playlists, and I'm thrilled that, for the first time in a while, I found something new for myself.
 Here are three discoveries that might interest you:

 - [Ren - Hi Ren](https://www.youtube.com/watch?v=s_nc1IVoMxc&ab_channel=Ren)
 - [Charlotte Adigéry & Bolis Pupul - Ceci n'est pas un cliché](https://www.youtube.com/watch?v=37eaA3aWYtM&ab_channel=CharlotteAdig%C3%A9ry%26BolisPupul)
 - [Christian Löffler - Haul](https://www.youtube.com/watch?v=_K-isImH-jc&ab_channel=ChristianL%C3%B6ffler)

 I also remembered wanting to go to a festival where Christian Löffler was supposed to perform and discovered a fascinating representative of Polish music.
 It reminded me of the times when I was part of the LaBo group.
-I'll share it; maybe you'll find it interesting:
+I'll share it, maybe you'll find it interesting:

 - [ZDECHŁY OSA - GTA WROCŁAW](https://www.youtube.com/watch?v=5ubUY3j_MJ0&ab_channel=ZDECH%C5%81YOSA)